spudtrooper/selectsimilar/readme.md

 # Select Similar Chrome Extension

+A chrome extension to search for "similar text" to the text you selected.

 ## Motivation

 You see an ipv6 address and want to know others on the page, e.g.